gustavonp/roo-recipes/content/recipes/honey-mustard-sauce.md

 ### Directions

-1. Whisk all ingredients in a bowl until throughly blended.
+1. Whisk all ingredients in a bowl until thoroughly blended.